Promissory Note Frauds

 While promissory notes can be legitimate investments, those that are marketed and sold broadly to individual investors often turn out to be scams.
-The U.S. Securities and Exchange Commission (SEC) has recently increased its efforts to root out and halt promissory note frauds (see “Recent SEC Enforcement Actions Against Promissory Note Frauds” below).
+The U.S. Securities and Exchange Commission (SEC) has recently increased its efforts to root out and halt promissory note frauds.
 Whistleblowers can assist the SEC in these efforts and earn awards under the Dodd-Frank Act’s SEC Whistleblower Program.
-Since 2012, the SEC has issued nearly $1 billion in awards to whistleblowers whose tips have resulted in more than $3.5 billion in financial remedies.
+Since 2012, the SEC has issued more than $1.2 billion in awards to whistleblowers whose tips have resulted in more than $4.8 billion in financial remedies.

-Under the SEC Whistleblower Program, the SEC will issue awards to whistleblowers who provide the SEC with original information about securities law violations, including reports about promissory note frauds, that leads to successful enforcement actions with monetary sanctions in excess of $1 million.
+Under the SEC Whistleblower Program, the SEC will issue awards to whistleblowers who provide the SEC with original information about securities law violations, including reports about promissory note frauds, that lead to successful enforcement actions with monetary sanctions in excess of $1 million.
 In exchange for the valuable information, a whistleblower may receive an award of between 10% and 30% of the total monetary sanctions collected in the action.
-The largest SEC whistleblower awards to date are $114 million and $50 million.
-See some of the SEC whistleblower cases that have resulted in large awards.

 The SEC Whistleblower Program protects the confidentiality of whistleblowers and does not disclose information that might directly or indirectly reveal a whistleblower’s identity.
-Moreover, a whistleblower can submit an anonymous tip to the SEC if represented by counsel.
-In certain circumstances, a whistleblower may remain anonymous, even to the SEC, until an award determination.
-However, even at the time of an award, a whistleblower’s identity is not made available to the public.
+A whistleblower can submit an anonymous tip to the SEC if represented by counsel.
+Experienced SEC whistleblower attorneys can skillfully guide whistleblowers through the process, maximizing the likelihood that their identity is not revealed to unauthorized parties.